-How an Ionizer Works
+How an Ioniser Works

 Air ions have two qualities:

-- They are beneficial to health by their inhalation and absorbtion.
+- They are beneficial to health by their inhalation and absorbtion. (oxygen ions in particular)

-The ions leaving the ionizer are small, high velocity ones.
+Ions leaving the ionizer are small, high velocity ones.
 These are found to be most beneficial to health.
 If they collide with particles of smoke or pollution near the ionizer, they pass on their “static” charge.
 This particle is then strongly attracted to the nearest “earthed” surface. (which could be a wall or the shelf on which the ionizer is placed – so make sure it is washable!)
 Out into the room the ions naturally begin to slow down.
 As they drift, pollutants such as dust, pollen, cigarette smoke and even vapourised substances like aerosol propellants and car fumes are attracted to and cluster around the ions.
 This has the effect of making the ion grow in size.
 There comes a point where it is too heavy to be carried in the air, so it falls to the ground.
-The ability of an ionizer to remove very fine particles from the air makes it extremely valuable for health.
-Recent studies indicate that the smaller the particle, the harder it is for our immune systems to cope with.
-So ionizers have a “double action” effect.
+The ability of an ioniser to remove very fine particles from the air makes it extremely valuable for health.
+Studies indicate that the smaller the particle, the harder it is for our immune systems to cope with.
+So ionisers have a “double action” effect.
 They excel at removing microscopic particles – the most harmful – and at the same time they restore a “vitality” to the air – which our bodies appear to need for their everyday functioning.